PyFilesystem3/pyfilesystem3/docs/source/openers.rst

 FS URLs
 =======

-PyFilesystem can open a filesystem via an *FS URL*, which is similar to a URL you might enter in to a browser.
+PyFilesystem3 can open a filesystem via an *FS URL*, which is similar to a URL you might enter in to a browser.
 FS URLs are useful if you want to specify a filesystem dynamically, such as in a conf file or from the command line.

 Format
 ------